-- a diagnosis of autism disorder in the pervasive developmental disorder (PDD) category as specified by DSM-V - documented evidence of impaired communication, social skills, and an uneven learning profile
+- a diagnosis of Autism Spectrum Disorder in the pervasive developmental disorder (PDD) category as specified by DSM-V - documented evidence of impaired communication, social skills, and an uneven learning profile

-- has social and/or academic needs which can be met more successfully within another placement - no longer benefiting from specialized placement - evidence of on-going successful integration - · not complying with program expectations
+- has social and/or academic needs which can be met more successfully within another placement - · no longer benefiting from specialized placement - evidence of ongoing successful integration - · not complying with program expectations

-- one teacher with special education qualifications (Parts I and II) - · educational assistants - psychological consultation - speech-language pathologist consultation and classroom support - LSS personnel provide assessment and consultative services to the special education teacher
+- one teacher with special education qualifications (Parts I and II) - educational assistants - psychological consultation - Learning Support Services personnel provide assessment and consultative services to the special education teacher

-\ Note: There are 10 students in each of the Asperger's (ASDSCP) classes.
-The allocation of educational assistant is determined by student needs in each of the Asperger's (ASDSCP) classes.
+\ Note: There are 10 students in each of the Autism Credit Support Program (ASDCSP) classes.
+The allocation of educational assistant is determined by student needs in each of the ASDCSP.

-- Emphasis is on functional literacy and numeracy skills, communication, social, life skills, and age-appropriate behaviour - Goals are specific, measurable, attainable, relevant, and timely (SMART) and chosen from the following domains: behaviour, communication, life skills (self-help, vocational, and work experience), academics, gross and fine motor skills, community living, and integration - Programming is based on the expectations outlined in the IEP which is coordinated by the classroom teacher in consultation with the assigned speech and language pathologist and psychologist
+- Emphasis is on functional literacy and numeracy skills, communication, social, life skills, and age-appropriate behaviour - Goals are specific, measurable, attainable, relevant, and timely (SMART) and chosen from the following domains: behaviour, communication, life skills (selfhelp, vocational, and work experience), academics, gross and fine motor skills, community living, and integration - Programming is based on the expectations outlined in the IEP which is coordinated by the classroom teacher in consultation with the assigned speechlanguage pathologist and psychologist